City of Spokane

 1. General.

-An owner, or the owner’s architect, engineer or other agent, should consult with the departments of building services, engineering services and planning and economic development services prior to submitting an application for a commercial building permit for the purpose of identifying any peculiar considerations and discussing any special requirements.
-The owner, or the owner’s architect, engineer or other agent must submit ten prints of the site plan, and three each of the architectural plan, structural plan, and mechanical plan stamped by an architect or engineer licensed in the State of Washington, to the department of building services.
-The department of building services transmits copies of the print to other departments and agencies as appropriate.
+An owner, or the owner’s architect, engineer, or other agent, should consult with the Development Services Department, Engineering Services Department, and Planning and Economic Development Services Department before submitting an application for a commercial building permit to identify any peculiar considerations and discussing any special requirements.
+The owner, or the owner’s architect, engineer, or other agent, must submit ten prints of the site plan, and three each of the architectural plan, structural plan, and mechanical plan stamped by an architect or engineer licensed in the State of Washington, to the Development Services Department.
+The Development Services Department transmits copies of the print to other departments and agencies as appropriate.
 The following information is required for a complete application for a commercial building permit.
 The information needs to be provided on the site plan or front sheet of plans in the numbered order given.
-The building official may waive or modify specific submittal requirements determined to be unnecessary for review of an application.
+The Building Official may waive or modify specific submittal requirements determined to be unnecessary for review of an application.

 1. Name of project and date of application.